238x1a05h5-code/NutritionAssistant/README.md

 ---

-### 2. Personalized Nutrition Dashboard
+### 📊 2.
+Personalized Nutrition Dashboard

 The dashboard provides users with an overview of their health and nutrition information.

 Users can:

-- View their personal profile information
+- View personal profile information
 - Select their health goal
 - Generate a personalized nutrition plan
 - View recommended daily calorie intake